sympy/sympy/doc/src/modules/physics/mechanics/joints.rst

 :mod:`sympy.physics.mechanics` provides a joints framework.
 This system consists of two parts.
-The first are the :obj:`joints<sympy.physics.mechanics.joint>` themselves, which are used to create connections between :class:`bodies<sympy.physics.mechanics.body.RigidBody>`.
+The first are the :obj:`joints<sympy.physics.mechanics.joint>` themselves, which are used to create connections between :class:`bodies<sympy.physics.mechanics.rigidbody.RigidBody>`.
 The second part is the :class:`~.System`, which is used to form the equations of motion.
-Both of these parts are doing what we can call "book-keeping": keeping track of the relationships between :class:`bodies<sympy.physics.mechanics.body.RigidBody>`.
+Both of these parts are doing what we can call "book-keeping": keeping track of the relationships between :class:`bodies<sympy.physics.mechanics.rigidbody.RigidBody>`.

 Joints in Physics/Mechanics
 ===========================

-The general task of the :mod:`joints<sympy.physics.mechanics.joint>` is creating kinematic relationships between :class:`bodies<sympy.physics.mechanics.body.RigidBody>`.
+The general task of the :mod:`joints<sympy.physics.mechanics.joint>` is creating kinematic relationships between :class:`bodies<sympy.physics.mechanics.rigidbody.RigidBody>`.
 A joint is generally described as shown in the image below.

 .. image:: api/joint_explanation.svg
    :align: center